 In Jumanji: Welcome to the Jungle, we meet the Avatar of Spencer Gilpin, Dr Smolder Bravestone when he and his friends randomly choose characters before being sucked in the game.
 We learn very quickly that the avatar and the teenager are very different to each other.

-While Spencer is a smart kid who has been roped into doing his friend Fridge’s homework, Smolder is big strong guy with a gentle heart but has to remain heroic and intimidating.
+While Spencer is a smart kid who has been roped into doing his friend Fridge’s homework, Smolder is a big strong guy with a gentle heart but has to remain heroic and intimidating.
 As the film continues, it’s evident that Spencer finds purpose as Bravestone which carries over to the sequel.

 The Rock’s performance in the first movie gets the audience’s attention of showing him playing the opposite of a teenage boy struggling to find his purpose.
 This struggle is what makes the characters of both Spencer and Bravestone so relatable.